KevRand/pdsnd_github/README.md

 ### Files used
 the file I used is bikeshare.py

-### first change
+### First change
-the first change to my file updated the error messages that are displayed if user entered wrong city names or month names
+the first change to my .py file updated the error messages that are displayed if user entered wrong city names or month names

+### Second change
+the second change to my .py file updated 'New York' to 'New York City'